roquemike/CS50X-Final-Project/project/readme.md

 ### Google Text to Speech

+The Applications uses Googles Text to Speech to generate the Audio files.
 The Google Text to Speech Package needs to be installed first in the ide to make the gTTx library available.

 Run the command from ide to install gTTs package